This post may contain affiliate links. Please see my disclosure policy for details.

 I had never heard of this place before I landed in India and so, as everyone was recommending it, I decided to do some research.

-The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creed and class is welcome.
+The land was bought by “The Mother” or Mirra Alfassa in 1968 and today, it is a community where everyone of all creeds and classes is welcome.

 The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practised by Shri Aurobindo and “The Mother” here.
 It took 37 years to build.

 However, beyond the Matrimandir, there are actually a lot more reasons why you should stop by if you find yourself in the area.